 She explained what that was and that it was crystal clear that that was what I had.
 Back when I was younger, there was not a name for it.
 Now there is.
 I almost felt vindicated.
 It is what it is.
 I have compensated for my shortcomings and confusion.
 So has D.

 Now, we are armed with knowledge.
 Little One cannot spell worth a crap.
 Therefore, I got this child a pocket speller.
 Little One has all these ideas and thoughts but can’t get them on paper.
 I bought Dragon Speak so this child could speak out what needed to.
 Little One has written some awesome things through this program.

 We bought an amplifier so he could hear what I was saying and his speech is corrected.
 Also, we did many years of speech/reading/language therapy.
 I had him write books from the Bible.
 His penmanship is meticulous because he has worked incredibly hard.
 Cursive was something I thought he would not be able to do…guess what though?
 Writing the book of Genesis in cursive has changed that too!
 We got a dry erase cursive board and he practiced until he mastered it.

 He loves to read, so any series that interests him…we get.
-Also, Librivox and Audible have been game changers.
+Also, Librivox and Audible have been game-changers.
 Both of these programs have real lived people (as opposed to the computer voices) reading stories.
 He gets to hear it all, but he also gets to hear their inflections.
 This has helped his speech tremendously.

 Fear is a Liar

 I lived in fear.
 Now, I am armed with Truth and knowledge.
 By being armed, it has given me clarity and understanding.
 Learn all you can about something you are afraid of.
 You are strong, brave, kind, and good.
 We no longer live in fear.
 We are empowered!